mnot/I-D/web-proxy-desc/draft.md

 * A simple format for describing a Web proxy ("WPD"; see {{wpd}}) to facilitate configuration, and so that it can be represented to users in a consistent way, and
-* A way to discover the proxy description using a well-known URL {{discover}}, so that direct configuration of a proxy is as simple as entering a hostname, and
+* A way to discover the proxy description using a well-known URL ({{discover}}), so that direct configuration of a proxy is as simple as entering a hostname, and
 * A set of additional requirements for proxies described in this fashion, as well as requirements for User Agents connecting to them, designed to improve security, usability and interoperability.
-See {{wpd-proxy}}
+  See {{wpd-proxy}}.

 It can be used in a variety of ways, but is designed to meet the following goals: